 We don’t do “romance” in our house…not in the traditional sense, anyway.
-I mentioned in my Amaretto & Toblerone fondue post on Monday that we haven’t celebrated Valentine’s Day in the 17 years we’ve been together, and we don’t buy each other gifts for birthdays, Christmas, etc. (though we do usually go out to dinner to celebrate birthdays and always for our anniversary).
+We haven’t celebrated Valentine’s Day in the 20 (!!!!) years we’ve been together, and we don’t buy each other gifts for birthdays, Christmas, etc. (though we do usually go out to dinner to celebrate birthdays and always for our anniversary).
 Time spent together is more our thing.

 Anyway, this post is not for me to get sappy about my marriage.
 I’ll spare you guys that.
 My point is this: when I started thinking about recipes that I could share for Valentine’s Day, I realized that I really didn’t have any….well, many anyway.
 Oops.
 When I think of Valentine’s Day, I think of steaks, seafood, and chocolate.
 Those just aren’t things that I don’t cook a lot.